amber-lang/amber-docs/docs/stdlib/doc/fs.md

 pub fun create_symbolic_link(origin: Text, destination: Text): Bool
 ```

-Create a symbolic link
+Creates a symbolic link.

-If the file doens't exist return a boolean and print a message
+If the file doesn't exist, it returns a boolean and prints a message.

 ## `create_dir`